bottlerocket-os/bottlerocket-project-website/content/en/brupop/1.3.x/setup/configure/index.markdown

 When you install Brupop, the operator comes pre-configured with reasonable defaults.
 [Labeling your nodes](#label-nodes) is the only required configuration step.

+Aside from labeling nodes, you configure Brupop with helm or with a manifest.
+Helm reduces the configuration burden for Brupop substantially with few down sides, so this the documentation focuses configuration with Helm.
+If you choose to not use Helm, refer to the pre-baked manifest for an example.

 ## Required Configuration

 ### Label nodes